ulemumwenye/MVP/README.md

     Install the required dependencies: pip install -r requirements.txt Run the application: python app.py
     Open your web browser and visit: http://localhost:5000

+    Usage

+    Upon launching WeatherApp, the user will be prompted to provide their location information.
+    Once the location is entered, WeatherApp will fetch the weather data and display it on the screen.
+    Users can view the current weather conditions, forecasts, and additional details by navigating through the intuitive user interface.
+    We welcome contributions to WeatherApp!
+To contribute, please follow these guidelines:

+    Fork the repository.
+    Create a new branch: git checkout -b feature/your-feature Make your changes and commit them: git commit -m 'Add some feature' Push to the branch: git push origin feature/your-feature Submit a pull request detailing your changes.